Privigen Side Effects

 Applies to immune globulin intravenous: powder for solution, solution

-Along with its needed effects, immune globulin intravenous (the active ingredient contained in Privigen) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, immune globulin intravenous (the active ingredient contained in Privigen) may cause unwanted side effects that require medical attention.

 - fast, pounding, or irregular heartbeat or pulse